MarcoAndrello/SCP-genomewide-genetic-diversity-Diplodus-Mullus/README.md

 ### 02 - Run_PCA.R

-This script performs the principal component analysis (PCA) on the genomic datasets of Boulanger et al (2022): 8068 SNPs for D. sargus and 2753 SNPs for M. surmuletus; and plots the first two axes of the PCA (Figure S5).
+This script performs the principal component analysis (PCA) on the genomic datasets of Boulanger et al (2022): 8068 SNPs for D. sargus and 2753 SNPs for M. surmuletus; and plots the first two axes of the PCA (Figure S5 and S6).
 For each axis of the PCA, it interpolates the scores of the sampled sites on a raster spanning the study region using inverse distance weighting interpolation.

 ### 03 - Compare_spatial_interpolation_PCA.R